KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Localization.md

 This article describes the KeyboardKit localization engine.

-A flexible localization engine is an important part of a software keyboard, which should cater to the needs of the locales it supports.
+Flexible localization support is an important part of a software keyboard, and should make it possible to localize the entire keyboard.

-In KeyboardKit, the ``KeyboardLocale`` enum defines keyboard locales, where each locale refers to a native `Locale` and has localized strings and assets.
-KeyboardKit also extends `Locale` with a bunch of additional capabilities.
+In KeyboardKit, a ``KeyboardLocale`` enum defines keyboard-specific languages, where each locale has localized strings, assets, and locale-specific information.
+KeyboardKit also extends the native `Locale` with a bunch of additional capabilities.

-[KeyboardKit Pro][Pro] unlocks localized services for all the locales in your license when you register a valid license key.
+[KeyboardKit Pro][Pro] unlocks localized keyboards and services for all the locales in your license.
 Information about Pro features can be found at the end of this article.